me-pattern-ist/sellics-insightful/README.md

 ```
 - Read about spring batch to make schema init execution happened at server startup.
 - Try to model pojos to hold state.
+- Thought to add aws config bean just to start.

 # Project Environment Used
 - Java 1.8